Ask Slashdot: What Are Some Books You Wish You Had Read Earlier?

 When I finally read it, I really enjoyed it and it helped me think through some things differently that I did not expect.

-The Cat in the Hat (Score:2)
+The Cat in the Hat (Score:4, Funny)

 This book would have changed my world had I read it when I was four.
 But now that I'm 44, not so much.